 The costs of the policy recommendations that would bring about GHG reductions were quantified where possible.
 Only direct economic costs and savings were considered; indirect costs and benefits, ecological economics, social impacts and the cost of inaction were not quantified.
 Costs were not estimated for the federal government imposing a cost for carbon either through a cap and trade program or through a carbon tax, thus carbon costs were set at zero.
 If costs are established for emitting carbon and other greenhouse gases, then the net costs to reduce emissions need to be adjusted accordingly.
 Indirect effects are qualitatively discussed in each sector's policy option document where appropriate.
-Additional, more refined analysis, as well as assessment of broader macroeconomic impacts, is needed as the state refines and further considers possible implementation of the MAG recommendations.
+Additional, more refined analysis, as well as assessment of broader macroeconomic impacts, may be appropriate as the state considers implementation of the MAG recommendations.